 When impingement does happen, your bursa becomes repeated pinched and inflamed, and shoulder bursitis will develop.
 Likewise, repeated impingement into the rotator cuff tendon can and lead to rotator cuff tendinopathy.
 In severe cases, a rotator cuff tear.
 These conditions can co-exist or be present independently.
 The most common rotator cuff tendon impinged is your supraspinatus.
 You may occasionally hear that you have supraspinatus impingement or infraspinatus impingement.
 These definitions correlate to the specific tendon that is involved in the shoulder impingement.

 Shoulder impingement symptoms include:

 - Pain or clicking when putting your hand behind your back or head.

 - Pain reaching for the seat-belt or across your chest.

-- An arc of shoulder pain approximately when your arm is at shoulder height or when your arm is overhead.
+- An arc of pain when your shoulder elevates to shoulder height.